Sednai/pgvector/README.md

 # Experimental modifications in ivfflat:

-- PG tuplesort replaced with plain qsort
+- PG tuplesort replaced with plain qsort (for cpu version)
 - Where clause directly during index scan
-- Index distance calculations on GPU (currently always euclidean is used)
+- Index distance calculations on GPU (currently always euclidean metric is used)
 - Sort on GPU
-- Experimental background worker process (in order to keep index in memory, gpu only and only euclidean metric is used)
+- GPU background worker process (in order to keep index in gpu memory (currently always euclidean metric is used))

 New settings:
 - ivfflat.gpu